ADVRHumanoids/hhcm_vision_model_utils/dataset_tools/yolo/README.md

 **Purpose**: Interactive command-line tool for manual dataset review and filtering

-This tool provides a streamlined OpenCV-based interface for quick manual review with minimal controls.
+This tool provides a streamlined OpenCV-based interface for quick manual review of the annotated images in the dataset, allowing to keep or delete them.

 **Key Features**:
 - **Visual Review**: Full-screen display of images with annotations overlaid